hamidatb/NeuroTune/README.md

 ## 💡 **Key Features**

 ### 🎯 **Real-Time Eye Tracking**
 We trained our **custom eye-tracking neural network** to map gaze positions to specific screen quadrants.
 Users can navigate the app with just their eyes, no need for physical touch or verbal instructions.
+All they need is a focused gaze.

 ### 🧠 **Mood Detection**
 Using EEG data collected via the **Muse S device**, we trained a neural network to classify emotional states like happiness, sadness, relaxation, and stress.
 NeuroTune uses these insights to tailor playlists that match the user’s mood.